hivestrung/finance-tracker/README.md

 **script.js** handles the creation of visualizations and web interactions of the application.

 ## Implementation

-The financial visualizer tool was implemented as previously mentioned in the project summary with parser and echarts.js

 ### Extracting Data
 The raw contents of the e statements were extracted using **parser** from **[tika](https://github.com/chrismattmann/tika-python)** a Python module.
 Further string parsing techniques from Python's standard library and Python's regular expression module **[re](https://docs.python.org/3/library/re.html)** were used to extract the account number, id, date, description, category, and amount of each transaction that was extracted from the e statement.
 Python's standard.